cjdbarlow/bedside-notebook/management/obs/intrauterineresus.md

 	* Ephedrine
 * Give tocolytics
 	* 250μg terbutaline SC
+	* GTN 60-180μg IV
+	Likely faster onset and offset than SC terbutaline.
+	* GTN 800μg SL
+* Delivery
+If foetal distress is not corrected by fixing reversible factors.

 ###Second-line Strategies
 * Administer 15L/min O<sub>2</sub>
 	* Placental transfer of oxygen is driven by tension (mmHg) rather than content (ml/100ml), and so this may be effective even in a normoxic mother
-	* Evidence supporting this practice is inconsistent
+	* Evidence supporting this practice is inconsistent, and potential harms have limited this practice
 * Alternate maternal position
 May alleviate cord compression depending on relationship between pelvis, foetus, and cord.
 Consider:
 	* These positions